aws-samples/aws2tf/README.md

 ## Description

-aws2tf.py will help import into Terraform exiting AWS infrastructure, and produce the corresponding Terraform HCL files.
-The end result should be that a terraform plan will show the Terraform code matches the exisitng infrastructure.
+aws2tf.py will import into Terraform exiting AWS infrastructure, and produce the corresponding Terraform HCL files.

 `aws2tf.py` will also attempt to: